Lesson 1 of 6

 HOW DO I READ IT?

 The delights of love have always and everywhere found their highest expression in poetry, which is how the Song of Songs must be read.
 It uses language that is vivid, imaginative, unguarded, and ecstatic in its depiction of the most personal and intimate of human relationships.
-The book is best read as a euphoric expression of human experience, which in itself reflects the generous gifts of the Creator.
+The book is best read as a euphoric expression of human experience, of incomparable love between two individuals, which reflects the generous gifts of the Creator, the beauty and the delight of God’s creation.